What is febuxostat?

 Most common possible side effects

-- The most common side effects are heachache, nausea or diarrhoea.
+- The most common side effects are headache and dizziness, nausea or diarrhoea, rash and itching.
 They are usually mild and short-lasting.
 Febuxostat may also cause an increase in gout symptoms in the first few months.

 Less common or rare possible side effects

 There are some rare but potentially serious side effects with febuxostat.
 If you experience any of these you must seek medical attention straight away.

 - Seek medical emergency help right away if you have any of the following; chest pain or discomfort, shortness of breath or trouble breathing, dizziness, fainting or feeling light headed, rapid or irregular heartbeat, numbness or weakness on one side of the body, slurred speech, sudden blurry vision, sudden severe headache.

 - Skin problems: Febuxostat can cause a skin rash.
 Very rarely, an allergic reaction to febuxostat can occur.
 Signs of an allergic reaction include a severe skin rash with itching or hives, swelling of the face, lips, tongue or other parts of the body, and shortness of breath or trouble breathing.
 Mouth ulceration can occur.